kevinsimper/kevinsimper.dk/app/blog/posts/avermedia-lgp-2-plus-setup-mac.md

 reboot if error, plug the USB into your Mac, click on the USB icon on the bottom corner on the outer frame of the Windows machine, and now do the same instruction as above if you had a Windows machine.

+## Conclusion

+This device is not helpful in debugging as it didn't even write a logfile to the SD Card, that would have been logical!
+Now that it is working it is quite magical, super easy solution that doesn't require anything intervention on the host computer displaying, simply plugin in two HDMI cables and it works.